ambatisivasankar/Sample/docs/ENV_VARIABLES.md

 - but also sometimes in the Jenkins shell, for temporary or ad-hoc reasons

 ---
+**MAKE_DDL_FROM_TARGET**
+- A flag to tell `squark` to build the temp table from the definition of the existing Vertica Table.
+(The Default behavior is to build the temp table from the Source Table.)
+Running with this flag preserves any Projections that have been built on the Vertica table.
+- Note that Jobs running with this flag are intolerant of schema changes in the Source.
+If the source table definition changes (for example, by adding or removing columns) a job running with this flag is likely to fail until the same changes are made in the target table.

 **INCLUDE_TABLES**
 - comma-delimited string of tables to retrieve from the source database.
 If this is not set `squark` would attempt to pull all available tables